Kill Me Tomorrow

-Kill Me Tomorrow is a 1957 British crime film directed by Terence Fisher.
-It stars Pat O'Brien and Lois Maxwell.
-It was made by Tempean Films at Southall Studios in West London.
+Kill Me Tomorrow is a 1957 British crime film directed by Terence Fisher and starring Pat O'Brien and Lois Maxwell.
+It was written by Robert Falconer and Manning O'Brine and made by Tempean Films at Southall Studios in West London.

 The film features a cameo by Tommy Steele.

 Plot

 After suffering a series of personal setbacks and in desperate need of cash, reporter Bart Crosbie tries to get his old job back.
 But when he returns to the newspaper offices, Crosbie discovers that his former boss has been murdered.
 He is then offered money by the killer, a diamond smuggler, to take the murder rap.